easonlan123/Visual-Recognitionusing-Deep-Learning-2026-Spring-Homework-1/README.md

 # Training

+folder format:
+folder
+  data
+    train
+      100 classfolders
+    test
+      test images
+    val
+      100 classfolders
+  model.py

+It will train the model then do one testing when it s done.
 You will have to download best_model.pth from https://drive.google.com/file/d/1W5Uhz5gB_GPxXubUMzlxlO4LAEdoTtzU/view?usp=sharing or e3 first because my Git large file just doesn't seems to be working.
-It will train the model then do one testing when it s done.
+The testing process will have to ensure that it have the training data class folder in data folder in order to get the correct label.

 ```bash
 python model.py